schoero/eslint-plugin-readable-tailwind/docs/rules/multiline.md

 ### `preferSingleLine`

-  Prefer a single line for different modifiers/variants.
-When set to `true`, the rule will keep all modifiers/variants on a single line until the line exceeds the `printWidth` or `classesPerLine` limit.
+  Prefer a single line for different variants.
+When set to `true`, the rule will keep all variants on a single line until the line exceeds the `printWidth` or `classesPerLine` limit.

   **Type**: `boolean`
   **Default**: `false`